mahmudashif/Recipe_Test/README.md

 - Make your necessary changes and upload your new project into your personal GitHub account as a public repository
 - Host your final version on Vercel, Netlify, Firebase or similar platform and prepare your live link.
 - You must submit your "GitHub Link" & "Live Link"

+# Work Process

+- auth add:
+useContext hooks use for authentication

+- cart:

+bug fix in cart --> i fixed a bug from here which is basically use in childern but didnot mentioned that in the modal

+add to cart --> for this, i use mongodb server and database and make a api